 - Some critics also question whether due process was followed in registering the trust, obtaining exceptions under the Income Tax Act, accepting foreign contributions under FCRA, etc.

-- Critics also flag the lack of transparency of the fund as the name of contributors and beneficiaries are not disclosed in this fund, and audits are held by those people who are appointed by trustees of board.
+- Critics also flag the lack of transparency of the fund as the names of contributors and beneficiaries are not disclosed in this fund, and audits are held by those people who are appointed by trustees of the board.